-The sea turtles are one of the most endangered marine animals which are found feeding and resting in the coral reefs.
+The sea turtles are one of the most endangered marine animals found feeding and resting in the coral reefs.
 They are fond of eating on the reef species.
 Examples of these are mollusks, sponges, soft corals, and algae.

 The turtle’s ability to dig a nest and incubate their eggs successfully is connected with finding a healthy coral reef.
 These activities are all connected to the amount and type of sand found on the nesting beaches.

 Beach sand near the coral reefs is made of the skeletal remains of the animals and plants that live on the reef.
 It also includes the decayed parts of the reefs themselves.
 As the oceans become acidic, reef species will decrease.
-This can result in the changes in the amount and type of sand which reach the beaches.
+This can result in changes in the amount and type of sand that reach the beaches.

 Changes in the sand and nesting beaches can negatively affect the sea turtles’ ability to produce new hatchlings.
 This can reduce the population size of these endangered marine species.

 In sum, because of our activities, it has affected the oceans.
-It forced the marine species to live in unusual scenarios that have not existed for the past million years.
+It forced marine species to live in unusual scenarios that have not existed for the past million years.
 Currently, we still don’t know the full extent of how human activities affect marine life.
 However, we do know that this has forced some species to go extinct.

 In time, these species will become less diverse and vibrant.
 The undesirable species will become the winners in the end.
-This is true because there is a decline in the direct competition, and predators will now dominate.
+This is true because there is a decline in direct competition, and predators will now dominate.

 But the big problem is, this type of marine ecosystem does not reflect a healthy ocean.
 This reflects an overall decline in marine biodiversity.
 It can signify an ocean that is out of balance.